 - LSAC Credential Assembly Service Law School Report

 Click here to begin your application.
-Please note that Pacific McGeorge does not accept hardcopy applications.
+Please note that McGeorge does not accept hardcopy applications.
 All applications must be completed through the Law School Admission Council (LSAC.)
 The deadline to submit transfer applications is July 15 for the following fall term and Nov.
 15 for the spring term.

 A nonrefundable application fee of $65 must be submitted with the application.
 If financial need warrants, an applicant may apply for a fee waiver.